JacquesLucke/animation_nodes_manual/content/documentation/nodes/spline/curve_object_output/index.md

   modes can be known from the Advanced Node Setting panel.
 - **Bevel Mode** - A string that defines the mode for beveling the curve, possible modes can be known from the Advanced Node Setting panel.
+- **Taper Mode** - A string that defines the mode for tapering the curve, possible modes can be known from the Advanced Node Setting panel.

 ## Outputs